GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

 - `entity_id` or `entity_uri` and
 - all of the fields `column_id`, `row_filter_id`, and `rule_ids`.

 `entity_id` refers to the table being validated as defined in a separate `entities` configuration node. `entity_uri` is the URI path in a remote metadata registry that references the table being validated.
 You can only define one of `entity_id` or `entity_uri` in a single `rule_binding`.
 If you only use `entity_uri` in your `rule_binding` configs, there is no need to define the `entities` configuration node separately.
-This is because CloudDQ will fetch metadata about the `entity_uri` directly from the remote metadata registry instead of relying on manually defined `entities` configurations.
+This is because CloudDQ will fetch metadata about the `entity_uri` directly from the remote metadata registry instead of relying on manually defined `entities` configurations.  **Where possible, we recommend using the newer `entity_uri` instead of manually specifying column schemas in the `entity` configs.**

 `column_id` refers to the column in the table to be validated, `row_filter_id` refers to a filter condition to select rows in-scope for validation, and `rule_ids` refers to the list of data quality validation rules to apply on the selected column and rows.